filtho/ContrastiveLosses/README.md

 Depending on the hardware setup, some minor changes may need to be made for the code to run.
 One issue could be the GPU running out of memory.
 Reducing the batch size in the train_opts file could be one fix, another would be to use less variants, toggled in the data_opts file.
 For my current hardware setup, I had to explicitly allocate more memory than tensorflow automatically did.
 This can be done by adding the line
 `tf.config.experimental.set_virtual_device_configuration(gpus[0], [tf.config.experimental.VirtualDeviceConfiguration(memory_limit=3500)])`
 a VRAM of 3.5GB should be enough to run the example with the current settings.
-On my machine, one training epoch takes ~25 seconds for the full dataset, which has been run for the above example.
+On my machine, one training epoch takes ~25 seconds for the full dataset, which has been run for the above example, but this depends heavily on the setting used, specifically the batch size.